Sam Dejonghe: Career

 Dejonghe was retained by the RACB for the 2017 TCR BeNeLux season alongside Denis Dupont.
 After taking his maiden win of the season at Zolder, before winning the back-to-back races at Assen on his way to fifth in points.
 During 2017, Dejonghe also made a one-off appearance in International GT Open for Aston Martin Brussels Racing and also joined Mahindra Racing as their development driver for the 2017–18 Formula E Championship.

 Starting off the 2018 season in with a part-time schedule in the GT4 European Series for Selleslagh Racing Team, Dejonghe then raced in the 24 Hours of Spa for Brussels Racing, before returning to Mahindra Racing as their development driver for the 2018–19 Formula E Championship.

 In 2019, Dejonghe joined Inter Europol Competition to race in the LMP3 class of the European Le Mans Series from Monza to Silverstone, before switching to the team's LMP2 program ahead of Spa.
-At the end of the year, Dejonghe was retained as a Test and reserve driver for Mahindra Racing ahead of the 2019–20 Formula E Championship.
+At the end of the year, Dejonghe was retained as a test and reserve driver for Mahindra Racing ahead of the 2019–20 Formula E Championship.

 After returning to the Supercar Challenge during 2019, Dejonghe remained in the series for the next three seasons, which culminated in him winning the CN title in 2022 alongside Thomas Piessens.
 Dejonghe also joined RedAnt Racing in 2022 to make his debut in Porsche Carrera Cup Benelux.
 In his rookie season in the series, Dejonghe took three podiums and finished fourth in points.

 Following his Prototype Challenge title, Dejonghe returned to GT3 competition by joining Audi-affiliated Comtoyou Racing for the 2023 GT World Challenge Europe Endurance Cup alongside Loris Hezemans and Finlay Hutchison.
 Having taken a class win at Monza, the trio scored three more class podiums as they finished runner-up in the Silver Cup at season's end.
 During 2023, Dejonghe also returned to RedAnt Racing for a second season in Porsche Carrera Cup Benelux.
 In his sophomore season in the series, Dejonghe took a lone podium at the Hockenheimring and ended the year sixth in points.

 Dejonghe returned to Comtoyou Racing for 2024, joining Matisse Lismont and Charles Clark in the team's second Silver Cup lineup as the team switched to Aston Martin.
 Following a best result of 32nd at the 24 Hours of Spa, Dejonghe was replaced by Job van Uitert as the team shuffled its non-pro lineups after the 3 Hours of Nürburgring.
+The following year, Dejonghe finished third at the 24 Hours of Zolder for Q1-Trackracing.